|Contents||Bulletin||Scripting in shell and Perl||Network troubleshooting||History||Humor|

 Using Solaris-Linux enterprise mix as the least toxic Unix mix available

 Here are my notes/reflection of sysadmin problem in strange (and typically pretty toxic) IT departments of large corporations:

-His message is that life isn’t a funeral march to the grave.
-It’s a polka.”
+for life's absurdities.
+His message is that life isn't a funeral march to the grave.
+It's a

 -- Dennis Kusinich